haptork/easyLambda/_docs/04-real-world.md

 which gives each atom with time-step value in every row.
 It also enables safe parallel reading from a single dump or multiple files.

-In the following data-flow.
+In the following dataflow.
 We find the number of self-interstitials in every time-step.
 A self-interstitial is an atom of the same type as the lattice type but it is sufficiently far from any of the lattice site in the perfect crystal structure.